Tuesday, January 28, 2014

 OhMy Shalala; Systemic Candida Build

 We were at the opening event on January 5th, which featured music by Danger Lytton who had a pirate-themed build in the event, in the shape of a ship and some pretty noisy cannons.
 Danger is a mesh guy; despite all the detail, his cannons only count 7 prims, which means you can get a lot of firepower on deck without risking lag.
 (Lag I hear you say?
-Whats that?)
+What's that?)
 With that Jack Sparrow look going on, you won't be surprised to hear that ships are kind of his specialty - and not just the water-bound variety.

-Danger Lytton: I am trying to create a battle sim patterned after Disney's Pirates of the Carribean, complete with cannons firing and ships on fire and sinking.
+Danger Lytton: I am trying to create a battle sim patterned after Disney's Pirates of the Caribbean, complete with cannons firing and ships on fire and sinking.
 With availability now of NPC Clones it is fun to populate a scene with 'real' avatars.
 Currently my Region names are "The City at Night", "OS Shipyards" (currently under renovation) and the "OS Proving Grounds - Dry Lake Flight Test Center" which is being patterned after the dry lake bed aircraft testing areas in California.
-The Proving Grounds are currently being used to construct a club for the Sohlarious mega region which will include a space ship ride from the ground, into orbit, through a worm hole and finally arrive at the space station in orbit around a distant star.
+The Proving Grounds are currently being used to construct a club for the Sohlarious mega region which will include a space ship ride from the ground, into orbit, through a wormhole and finally arrive at the space station in orbit around a distant star.

 The City at Night